selcarmesan/Pawns-Board/docs/README.md

 Homework 8 Changelog:
 - Changed the model to now have a getDeck method, which returns a copy of that player's remaining deck, such that the adapter works properly as their model needs to be able to return the deck.

+Functions unable to be properly implemented when adapting:
+- playTurn in PawnsBoardAdapt.
+This is because their implementation uses a card, and ours uses a hand index.
+We can check for identical cards in the hand, but can't make sure it's referring to the right one in the case of duplicates, so it cannot be accurate.
+It has been implemented in the way as described, yet it is not foolproof, therefore it is worth noting for potential bugs.
+- getBoard in PawnsBoardAdapt.
+We were able to easily implement copyBoard, yet our adaptation doesn't keep track of an actual Board object of theirs for the sake of running the game due to the fact that it is an adapter, so it can't return the functional board.
+More issues with getBoard mentioned in the peer review.
+- startGame in PawnsBoardAdapt.
+It functions properly, but always calls with a deck size of the minimum between a third of the red deck's size, and a third of the blue deck's size.
+It also always has randomDraw turned off.
+This is due to their interface having zero functionality for random draw or custom deck size, as described in the peer review.
+- Unable to properly display placed cards on their GUI view implementation, as it was unsupported.
+- Unable to display card influence properly.
+Their GUI manually mirrors it for blue cards before showing, while our implementation has blue cards actually be designed with this mirrored influence, rather than needing to manually check and flip it every time it is needed.
+All other features, being the adapter for the game itself, and the new controller to run their view, were implemented completely, as far as we are aware.